Symmetry restoration in mean-field approaches: Approximate projection methods

 \subsection{The Lipkin-Nogami method}

-In a series of papers, Nogami and collaborators \cite{(Nog64),(Nog64a),(Nog65),(Goo66),(Pra73a)} developed a variant of the Lipkin method that replaces the calculation of overlap and energy kernels by a calculation of several average values.
-This replacement can be derived by first rewriting Eqs.~(\ref{eq:redflat}), (\ref{eq:KLipkin-generic}), and (\ref{eq:KLipkin-zero}) as
+In a series of papers, Nogami and collaborators \cite{(Nog64),(Nog64a),(Nog65),(Goo66),(Pra73a)} developed a variant of the Lipkin method that replaces the calculation of norm overlaps and Hamiltonian transition matrix elements by a calculation of several average values.
+This replacement can be derived by first rewriting {\Eqs}~(\ref{eq:redflat}), (\ref{eq:KLipkin-generic}), and (\ref{eq:KLipkin-zero}) as